nphumbert/nphumbert.github.io/source/_posts/2016-03-30-the-story-of-nano.markdown

 [Nano](https://nano.litesln.com) was created in order to help Honduran entrepreneurs to adapt to the significant changes that have been made recently to the Honduran legislation.
 Indeed, the Honduran law has been quite complexified over the past few years.
-As a result, Honduran entrepreneurs are lost and do not know exactly all the changes that have been made to the legislation.
+As a result, Honduran entrepreneurs do not know exactly all the changes that have been made to the legislation.
 Therefore, many entrepreneurs don't have valid invoices and some of them saw their entreprises closed as a consequence.
 Nano was then created to help them.